petbattle/gitops-workshop/docs/1-the-manual-menace/1-the-basics.md

     echo ${GIT_SERVER}
     ```

 6. Copy your TEAM_NAME (`labX`) and CLUSTER_DOMAIN (something like `apps.cluster-abcd.abcd.sandbox1324.opentlc.com`) to the top of this page, and hit `Save`.

     ![clusterdomain](./images/clusterdomain.png)

     ![customizeinstructions](./images/customizeinstructions.png)

 6. Check if you can connect to OpenShift.
 Run the command below by replacing `<USERNAME>` and `<PASSWORD>` with the ones provided.
-You might have to say yes to accept `The server uses a certificate signed by an unknown authority.` message
+You might have to say yes to accept `The server uses a certificate signed by an unknown authority.` message.

     <p class="tip">
     ⛷️ <b>TIP</b> ⛷️ - Before you hit enter, make sure you change the username and password to match your team's login details.
 If your password includes special characters, put it in single quotes. ie: <strong>'A8y?Rpm!9+A3B/KG'</strong>